 Keep an active eye on what your child does when connected to the Internet.

-Teach your child strategies to protect themselves online.
+Use these Cyber Safety Tips and teach your child strategies to protect themselves online.

 Your child should only make online contact with people they already know – strangers who want to be your child’s online ‘friend’ may in fact be mature-age sex offenders.

 Report unwelcome contact to the relevant authorities.